datagrok-ai/public/help/dev/scaling.md

 ## Data

-By detaching metadata from data, and storing
+By keeping metadata separately from data, and utilizing scalable storage for both of them (Postgres for metadata, and S3 for data) Datagrok is capable of storing many datasets, both in terms of numbers and volume.

 ## UI